Huy-DNA/treaflet/ssg/post-input/printf/content.md

 ## Introduction
 Yesterday (31/03/2023), my professor asked my class a simple question: "How can `printf` accept a variable number of parameters?".
-Well, the first thing that came to my mind was a concept called _variadic function_ in C. But even then, how does variadic and the magical ellipsis (`...`) really work???
+Well, the first thing that came to my mind was a concept called _variadic function_ in C. But even then, how does variadic and the magical ellipsis (`...`) really work?
 Till that point, I had not really thought much about those three magical dots and it was pretty much a black box to me.

-As far as I know, in assembly languages, passing a variable number of parameters is totally normal -- you save the parameters in memory, pass a pointer and something to mark those parameters (because in assembly, there are no concept of _type_, just byte and byte) to the function, that's all.
-I couldn't totally resolve the problem in my head before the class ended and it haunted me all throughout the bus ride to my brother's house (to the point that my bus almost ran past my bus stop).
-Luckily, I was able to break the magic & come up with a way to do this.
+As far as I know, in assembly languages, passing a variable number of parameters is totally normal -- you save the parameters in memory, pass to the function a pointer and something to mark those parameters (because in assembly, there are no concept of _type_, just byte and byte).
+I couldn't totally resolve the problem in my head before the class ended.
+It haunted me all throughout the bus ride to my brother's house, to the point that my bus almost ran past my bus stop.
+Fortunately, I was able to break the magic and come up with a way to do this.

-This maybe the first post in the series about `printf` or variadic functions? -- I have not really decided yet!
 At the time I write this post, I still haven't looked into how variadic functions & `printf` really work in C/C++, so this is just my speculation!
 (Hence the name of the post)

-It's often (or sadly, used to be) my habit to guess how something works before looking them up.

-I want to iterate that: **This is wholy my speculation, to show that's there's no magic in this, not to explain how the real `printf` works**.
+I want to strongly emphasize that: **This is wholy my speculation, to show that's there's no magic in this, not to explain how the real `printf` works**.
-## Languages in this post
-I use C++ to write both a variadic and a non-variadic version.

 ## Goals